-If you're interested in understanding the basics of music theory and the nuances of music grammar, you'll soon need to know how to correctly "spell" the various major scales.
+If you're interested in understanding the basics of music theory and the nuances of music grammar you'll need to know how to correctly "spell" the various major scales.
 The resources on this page should help you learn to do so.
-With the musical slider ruler provided here, and the discussions below, you'll be able determine the letter names of the notes of any major scale.

-The slide ruler illustrates the various factors and illuminates the basic concepts of scale construction and scale degree naming.
-But as with all slide rulers, the answers are not always a simple "lookup".
-When there are two possible names for a note you must make a critical decision.
-The rules for choosing the correct name are explained below.
+The slide ruler illustrates and illuminates the basic concepts of scale construction and scale degree naming.
+However, as with all simple musical slide rulers, the correct answer is not a simple "lookup".

 The slide ruler on this page initially displays the C major scale: